-A child born in the UK to non-British parents may not automatically receive British Citizenship.
+A child born in the UK to non-British parents may not automatically qualify for British Citizenship.
 British Citizenship at birth is only available to children with a parent who holds British Citizenship or settled status.

 For a child of non-British parents to receive British Citizenship by birth, at least one parent must have ‘settled status’ in the UK.
-This can be either Indefinite Leave to Remain (ILR) or EEA Permanent Residence (EEA PR).
+This can be either Indefinite Leave to Remain or EEA Permanent Residence.
+You must have evidence to show that either one or both parents are ‘settled’ in the UK.
+Examples include proof that you passed the Life in the UK test, and ILR certificate or a Permanent Residence Card.
 You will be able to register your child as a British citizen if you are granted settled status after their birth.

 The most common way to receive automatic British Citizenship is for one or more of the child’s parents to hold British Citizenship at the time of birth.
 Children with parents who hold British Citizenship will not need to register.
 They will be eligible for such things as a British passport at birth.